 Investing Lessons From a Millionaire Dairy Farmer

 This dairy farmer was 80 or 90 years old.
-Throughout his life, he had used the trust agents at the bank and took a portion of his farm's cash flow to invest in stocks of high quality companies including blue chip stocks.
+Throughout his life, he had used the trust agents at the bank and took a portion of his farm's cash flow to invest in stocks of high-quality companies, including bluechip stocks.
 He then held onto these shares for decades, reinvesting the dividends and showing up a few times a year to make additional purchases.
 Approximately 30 or 40 years ago, he sold a business related to his dairy farm and came in with a substantial sum of cash.
 He had specific instructions for how he wanted it invested, including the fact he now wished to live on part of the passive income generated by his stock and bond holdings.

-"No matter what I do," the banker told me, "neither I, nor any of my predecessors, could convince him to sell any of his investments for hardly any reason.
-It doesn't matter if it's a world war, recession, stock market crash, a runaway inflation rate, or natural disaster, my client knows what he owns, he knows why he owns it, and our job is simply to handle some of the estate concerns and execute the trades."
+"No matter what I did," the banker told me, "neither I nor any of my predecessors, could convince him to sell any of his investments for hardly any reason.
+It didn't matter if it was a world war, recession, stock market crash, a runaway inflation rate, or natural disaster, my client knew what he owned, he knew why he owned it, and our job was simply to handle some of the estate concerns and execute the trades."

-What I enjoyed about the story was the fact that the farmer still lived in the same tiny farm house he had resided in for most of his life, he drove the same pickup truck that he loved, and no one except his wife had a clue he was worth tens of millions of dollars—not even his children.
+What I enjoyed about the story was the fact that the farmer still lived in the same tiny farmhouse he had resided in for most of his life, he drove the same pickup truck that he loved, and no one except his wife had a clue he was worth tens of millions of dollars—not even his children.
 This man apparently loved the process of investing and, if I recall correctly, was planning on leaving most of his fortune to charity.

 - Choose your investments wisely.
 It is just as important to avoid a bad deal as it is to find a good deal.

 Just like "eat less and exercise" is a sure-fire way to lose weight, our dairy farmer's investing advice may seem simple or even downright trite, but the truth almost always is.
 What looks like common sense is anything but common because many people struggle to implement the wisdom in their day-to-day choices.